 The older half of the Tate duo houses permanent works which focus on British masterpieces from the 16th to late-20th centuries.
 Enjoy the one-hour thematic tours and 15 minutes talks on painters and paintings.
 The modern half of the Tate, set in the Bankside Power Station on the Thames is one of the city’s most beloved attractions.
 The special exhibits cost you around 8-10 pounds, but you can enjoy its free and permanent collection of 60,000 works based on different themes.

-Enjoy a free Concerts at the National Theatre and St. Martin in the Fields.
+Enjoy a free concert at the National Theatre and St. Martin in the Fields.
 Check out their websites to know more about the recent and upcoming concerts.
-National Theatre and St. Martin in the Fields are among the best free things to in London at night.
+National Theatre and St. Martin in the Fields is among the best free things to in London at night.

 Walk along the Thames and admire the iconic landscape of England which still retains its effervescent charm.
-Visit the Trafalgar Square, the most iconic public space in London which is filled with amazing attractions and is absolutely free.
-Admire the architecture, fountains, the Nelson’s column and relax on the steps of Trafalgar Square.
+Visit Trafalgar Square, the most iconic public space in London which is filled with amazing attractions and is absolutely free.
+Admire the architecture, fountains, Nelson’s column and relax on the steps of Trafalgar Square.
+Travelling to London on a budget?
+This is a must-visit!

-A British tradition full of pomp and glory.
+A British tradition, full of pomp and glory.
 Make sure to arrive before 11:30 AM at Buckingham Palace to enjoy this regal display of tradition for free.
-There is no entry fees to see the Changing of the Guard Ceremony.
+There is no entry fee to see the Changing of the Guard Ceremony.
+It’s one of the top London free places to visit.

 A secret ceremony where you need permission to witness the nightly lock-off of the Tower of London.
 One of the most unusual things to see in London, this unique ceremony secures the royal treasures of the British Crown and locks the museum each evening.